Gary123fff/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 ## Dataset Overview

-We used a dataset consisting of 209 RGB medical images for training and validation, and an additional 101 images for testing.
+I used a dataset consisting of 209 RGB medical images for training and validation, and an additional 101 images for testing.
 Each image contains multiple instances of four different cell types (class1, class2, class3, class4).
 The task is to detect and segment each cell instance accurately.

 ## Data Preprocessing

-To prepare the data, we built a custom preprocessing pipeline:
+To prepare the data, I built a custom preprocessing pipeline:

 ### Image Loading:
 - TIFF images were loaded using OpenCV and converted from BGR to RGB.